uba2000/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## 8. Hexadecimal
 > Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.

+## 9. Patience, persistence and perspiration make an unbeatable combination for success
+> Write a program that prints all possible combinations of single-digit numbers.